Skip to main content

 Blanche widens the door to no-knock raids as Bondi reopens DOJ to partisan fundraisers

-"Legal architecture of no-knock warrant authority sits at intersection of Fourth Amendment, Federal Rules of Criminal Procedure, and department-level policy.
-Fourth Amendment requires warrants to be supported by probable cause and to describe specifically place to be searched and persons or things to be seized.
-It does not require police to knock before entering, that is common law right modified by statute, and Supreme Court 2006 Hudson v.
-Michigan decision held that evidence obtained in violation of knock-and-announce rule is not automatically suppressed.
-Biden-era policy was never codified in statute, purely DOJ policy directive, which means it could be reversed overnight, which it was.
-Advocates for George Floyd Justice in Policing Act, which included federal no-knock ban that passed House in 2021 but died in Senate, immediately renewed calls for legislation after Blanche memo showed how quickly administrative protections could evaporate."
+The legal architecture of no-knock warrant authority sits at the intersection of the Fourth Amendment, Federal Rules of Criminal Procedure, and department-level policy.
+The Fourth Amendment requires warrants to be supported by probable cause and to describe specifically the place to be searched and persons or things to be seized.
+It does not require police to knock before entering — that is a common law right modified by statute — and the Supreme Court's 2006 Hudson v.
+Michigan decision held that evidence obtained in violation of the knock-and-announce rule is not automatically suppressed.
+The Biden-era policy was never codified in statute, purely a DOJ policy directive, which means it could be reversed overnight — which it was.
+Advocates for the George Floyd Justice in Policing Act, which included a federal no-knock ban that passed the House in 2021 but died in the Senate, immediately renewed calls for legislation after Blanche's memo showed how quickly administrative protections can evaporate.

-"Partisan event restriction rescission drew less immediate public attention than no-knock reversal but may have longer-term institutional consequences.
-Garland prohibition was designed to ensure that DOJ officials were not physically present at campaign events in ways that created appearance of partisan coordination, kind of coordination that became subject of post-Watergate consent decree known as Levi Guidelines, which governed DOJ political activity for decades.
-Bondi rescission removed formal policy barrier.
-Combined with Trump administration documented pattern of directing DOJ prosecutorial decisions toward political opponents, grand jury refusal to indict Democrats on sedition charges, FBI purge of agents who investigated Trump, Epstein file withholdings covering Trump-related allegations, removal of partisan event restriction was brick pulled from remaining institutional wall between Department of Justice and political campaign apparatus."
+The partisan event restriction rescission drew less immediate public attention than the no-knock reversal but may have longer-term institutional consequences.
+Garland's prohibition was designed to ensure that DOJ officials were not physically present at campaign events in ways that created the appearance of partisan coordination — the kind of coordination that became the subject of the post-Watergate consent decree known as the Levi Guidelines, which governed DOJ political activity for decades.
+Bondi's rescission removed the formal policy barrier.
+Combined with the Trump administration's documented pattern of directing DOJ prosecutorial decisions toward political opponents, the removal of the partisan event restriction was another brick pulled from the remaining institutional wall between the Department of Justice and the political campaign apparatus.

 ⚖️Justice📜Constitutional LawCivil Rights